 Limiting Misuse & Removing Hazards

-For every 1 overdose death from prescription painkillers there are: 10 treatment admissions for abuse, 32 emergency department visits for misuse or abuse, 130 people who abuse or are dependent, 825 people who take prescription painkillers for non-medical use according to the Centers for Disease Control.
-The Permian Basin Regional Council on Alcohol and Drug Abuse and the Odessa Police Department hope to diminish the abundance of unused medicines in our community by having the Medicine Box in place so that people can freely come and discard all off there unused medicines and ensuring that they are not put in the wrong hands for misuse.
+The Permian Basin Regional Council on Alcohol and Drug Abuse and the Odessa Police Department hope to diminish the abundance of unused medicines in our community by having the Medication Drop Box in place so that people can freely come and discard all off there unused medicines and ensuring that they are not put in the wrong hands for misuse.